Blue Verbena, Blue Vervain, Simpler’s Joy, Swamp Verbena, Swamp Vervain, Wild Hyssop

-Synonyms of Verbena hastata (10) (Updated on 5-31-21 from Plants of the World Online: Verbena hastata f. albiflora Moldenke, Verbena hastata f. caerulea Moldenke, Verbena hastata var. oblongifolia Nutt., Verbena hastata var. paniculata (Lam.)
+Synonyms of Verbena hastata (11) (Updated on 1-17-23 from Plants of the World Online: Verbena hastata f. albiflora Moldenke, Verbena hastata f. caerulea Moldenke, Verbena hastata var. oblongifolia Nutt., Verbena hastata var. paniculata (Lam.)
 Farw., Verbena hastata var. pinnatifida (Lam.)
-Pursh, Verbena hastata var. rosea N.Coleman, Verbena hastata f. rosea (Coleman) R.H.Cheney, Verbena hastata var. scabra Moldenke, Verbena paniculata var. pinnatifida (Lam.)
+Pursh, Verbena hastata var. rosea N.Coleman, Verbena hastata f. rosea (Coleman) R.H.Cheney, Verbena hastata var. scabra Moldenke, Verbena paniculata Lam., Verbena paniculata var. pinnatifida (Lam.)
 Schauer, Verbena pinnatifida Lam.

-Plants of the World Online by Kew lists 150 species in the Verbena genus (as of 5-31-21 when I last updated this page).
+As of 1-17-23 when this page was last updated, Plants of the World Online lists 150 species in the Verbena genus.
 It is a member of the plant family Verbenaceae with 31 genera.
-Those numbers could change as updates are made by POWO.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND TO HELP WITH A BETTER POSITIVE ID.

-I first spotted and identified the Verbena hastata on my farm on September 8 in 2018.
-On July 25 in 2019, I spotted a few while working on a friend pasture north of town.
-Then, on August 2, also in 2019, I spotted a HUGE plant growing in the ditch along the street in front of the park.
+I first spotted and identified the Verbena hastata on the farm on September 8 in 2018.
+On July 25 in 2019, I spotted a few while working on a friend’s pasture north of town.
+Then, on August 2, also in 2019, I took photos of a HUGE plant growing in the ditch along the street in front of the park.
 I had been watching this plant for a while but I never seemed to have my camera.
 Normally, the park caretaker keeps the ditch trimmed (or sprayed) so I knew I had to get photos.
 Finally, I walked down the road and took a few photos.
-The city park is next to my farm.
+Farrington Park is next to the farm with the Rock Island spur of the Katy Trail between us.

-The Verbena hastata is a neat plant so hopefully I can find it again to take more photos.
-You ever know where wildflowers will turn up.
-I will get descriptions written as soon as I can.
+The Verbena hastata is a neat plant so hopefully, I can find it again to take more photos.
+You never know where wildflowers will turn up.
+I will get the descriptions written as soon as I can.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky.